neondatabase/website/content/docs/conceptual-guides/branching.md

 ### Staging

 With Neon's branching capabilities, you can create a staging database by branching your production database.
-Using the Neon API, you can automate branch creation for every pull request in your CI/CD pipeline.
+Using the Neon API, you can automate branch creation creating a database branch based on the staging branch for every pull request in your CI/CD pipeline.

 ### Data recovery